Poojaikku Vandha Malar: Production

 Poojaikku Vandha Malar was directed by Muktha Srinivasan who also produced it under his own company Muktha Films, and written by K. Balachander.

 Soundtrack

-The soundtrack and score were composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy), while the lyrics were written by Alangudi Somu and Vaali.
+The soundtrack and score were composed by Viswanathan–Ramamoorthy, a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy.
+The song "Maiyendhum Vizhiyodu", set in Pahadi attained popularity.

 Release and reception

-Poojaikku Vantha Malar was released on 12 March 1965.
+Poojaikku Vantha Malar was released on 12 March 1965, and emerged a commercial success.
 The Indian Express stated, "Poojaikku Vantha Malar is not all roses.
 Nor is it mere paper.
 It is a mixed bunch, mildly fragrant, moderately attractive that can decorate the table if not adorn the head."
 The reviewer praised the performances of the cast, especially the comedy subplot featuring Nagesh as an absent-minded insurance agent, and the photography by Nemai Ghosh, but criticised the background score, climax and editing, concluding, "But director [Muktha] Srinivasan and writer K. Balachander are watchful enough to prevent Malar from withering away."
-The film was a commercial success.
+Kalki called it a flower that bloomed amidst many forest plants.